-classical economics postulates a human being strongly rational and developed the Expecte Utility Theory for decisions in regime of uncertainty.
+classical economics postulates a human being strongly rational and developed the Expected Utility Theory for decisions in regime of uncertainty.

-I got out of my economics study last century with the rather faith conviction that the basis of rationality in economic behaviours makes imposible any cooperation
+I got out of my economics study last century with the rather strong faith conviction that the basis of rationality in economic behaviours makes impossible to justify cooperation on rational ground.

 Then lately I discover something funnily named ergodicity economics, got confused and took me a while to understand that it really describes a non-ergodic economics, models where the the ergodic hypothesis which is implicitely made in the Expected Utility Theory is abandoned.

 A non-ergodic model better describes the economics and financial world and such model can retaina stronger definition of individual rational and has better chances to rebuild economics than chipping it away with the nudges criticism.